titoms/EduMation/README.md

 The Schedule schema outlines the structure for storing scheduling information in the database.

-- `courseId`: Reference to the associated Course document.
+- `groupId`: Reference to the associated Group for the schedules.
 - `classTimes`: A list of class times, each including:
   - `date`: The date for the class.
   - `startTime`: The start time of the class.